-"PAM Settings" include adjustments of the way how the MINI-PAM-II acquires PAM fluorescence.
-The menu contains seven selectable items (Fig. 42, page 66) but also displays the current Ft value and the currently active offset which is automatically subtracted from the raw signal to obtain Ft.
+The menu item "PAM Settings" includes adjustments of the way how the MINI-PAM-II acquires PAM fluorescence.
+The PAM Settings menu contains seven items (Fig. 45, page 69) but also displays the current Ft value and the currently active offset, which is automatically subtracted from the raw signal to obtain Ft.